-As described herein, the Manager undertakes a periodic ESG due diligence assessment of the appointed third-party asset manager(s)' proprietary methodology/ies.
+[As described herein, the Manager undertakes a periodic ESG due diligence assessment of the appointed third-party asset manager(s)' proprietary methodology/ies.
 Additionally, the Manager may resort to options such as using multiple data providers for certain data, having a direct dialogue with third-party asset manager(s) or through engagement and proxy voting in investee companies.
-Furthermore, to limit the risk that the above limitations might influence the attainment of the sustainable investment objective of the Sub-Fund, a control has been set up based on controversies and any sustainability related controversies highlighted are queried by the Manager with the third-party asset manager.
-This ensures that such limitations don't impact on the ability of the Manager or the third-party asset manager(s) to ensure the attainment of the sustainable investment objective of the Sub-Fund are met.
+Furthermore, to limit the risk that the above limitations might influence the environmental and/or social characteristics promoted by the Sub-Fund, a control has been set up based on controversies and any sustainability related controversies highlighted are queried by the Manager with the third-party asset manager.
+This ensures that such limitations don't impact on the ability of the Manager or the third-party asset manager(s) to ensure the environmental and/or social characteristics of the Sub-Fund are met.]